graememcc/funkierJS/docs/markdown/byCategory.md

 second `number`
 millisecond `number`

-Returns: `date`
+Returns: `Date`

-A curried wrapper around calling the Date constructor with seven arguments: the year, the month, the day, the hour, the minute, the seconds, and the milliseconds.
+A curried wrapper around calling the `Date` constructor with seven arguments: the year, the month, the day, the hour, the minute, the seconds, and the milliseconds.
 No validation or type-checking occurs on the parameters.
-Returns the new Date.
+Returns the new `Date`.

 #### Examples ####
     var d = funkierJS.makeMillisecondDate(2000, 0, 2, 10, 15, 30, 12); // => A date representing 10:15:30:012,